Institutional DeFi

 The Institutional DeFi Trilemma

-Institutions face an impossible optimization problem with three competing requirements:
+Institutions face an impossible tuning problem with three competing requirements:

 1. Yield Requirements